Resources for pilot and feasibility studies

 Analysis: Missing data

-Dealing with missing data is less important in pilot and feasibility studies; what is more important is to investigate missing data and understand why they are missing and what can be done to prevent missing data in the future definitive study.
-Simple descriptive statistics can identify the extent of missing data for various questions/questionnaires in the dataset, and models can be fitted to see whether the probability of missingness is associated with baseline characteristics such as age, gender, ethnicity etc. Furthermore, qualitative work can be performed to discover the burden of data completion to patients and why some particular items may be incomplete.
+Dealing with missing data within an analysis of outcome data is less important in pilot and feasibility studies; what is more important is to investigate missing data and understand why they are missing and what can be done to prevent missing data in the future definitive study.
+Simple descriptive statistics can identify the extent of missing data for various questions/questionnaires in the dataset, and models can be fitted to see whether the probability of missingness is associated with baseline characteristics such as age, gender, ethnicity etc (subject to the sample size being sufficient to sustain such an analysis).
+Furthermore, qualitative work can be performed to discover the burden of data completion to patients and why some particular items may be incomplete.

 Analysis: Deciding whether to proceed with a future trial